Do Angelfish Eat Other Fish?

 Prevent your angelfish from eating the fins of tank mates.
 As for dead bodies and poop, angelfish shouldn’t be allowed to eat the body or poop of an infected fish.

 Monitor the health of all the fish in your tank.
-If one of them dies of a bacterial infection, the other fish that eat its feces and body will contract an infection.
+If one dies of a bacterial infection, the other fish that eat its feces and body will be infected.

 How to Prevent Angelfish From Eating Other Fish